This page describes some of the most common mistakes that webmasters make when designing for mobile.

 Some types of videos or content are not playable on mobile devices, such as license-constrained media or experiences that require Flash or other players that are not broadly supported on mobile devices.
 Unplayable content, when featured on a page of any website can be very frustrating for users.

-When users visit a page with content not supported on a mobile device, they will see an error message similar to the one below:
+When users visit a page with content not supported on a mobile device, they see an error message similar to the one below:

 This provides users with a poor mobile experience!